 - Mandatory health insurance.
-Any student not in possession of Spanish nationality, or of any EU member state, must contract the health insurance offered by the University of Alcalá through its General Foundation.
+Any student not in possession of Spanish nationality, or of any EU member state, must contract the health insurance, during all the master study, offered by the University of Alcalá through its General Foundation.
 For more information follow this link: http://www.fgua.es/seguros

 - You must meet the specific admission requirements for each master’s programme (given on the “Access and Admission” screen on each Masters’ web page).

 - You must meet access requirements stipulated in current legislation, and which depend on the issuing country of your university qualification namely:

 Holders of Spanish or European Higher Education Area (EHEA) degree: